 Have you ever had a friend who disappointed you?
 I mean, truly hurt you to your core?
+Fighting with your best friend is normal — but what’s not normal is wanting to cut ties without having examined the situation in its entirety.
 Remember, there are always 3 sides to a story.
 Yours, theirs and the truth.
 I never understood this better than this year.
 I learned not to point fingers but to be open enough to see that my version wasn’t what truly played out.
 I may have looked at a situation through a lens of disappointment, hurt or anger which means I added extra drama to the issue.
 I know I’m not alone out here in doing this.

 You can take this advice and apply it to your spouse, friends, or colleagues.
 It will work in any situation but there is a level of wanting to work it through on your behalf in order for this to work.
 If you’re looking for ways to play victim or point all fingers at them — this is not for you.
 This is for real people seeking real solutions on dealing with your anger and your spouse/husband.